conda/actions/read-file/README.md

 # Read JSON

-A composite GitHub Action to read a json file from a local or remote file.
+A composite GitHub Action to read a local file or remote URL.

 ## GitHub Action Usage